Loan Amortization Calculator

 Loan amortization is the process of paying off a debt through regular payments over time.
 Each payment typically consists of two portions: interest (the cost of borrowing) and principal (paying down the actual loan amount).

 Early in the loan term, most of your payment goes toward interest.
 As time progresses, more goes toward principal.
-This creates an interesting pattern that our calculator will visualize beautifully.
+This creates a pattern worth visualizing.

 Core Functionality: The PMT Function